libxx1/Girls-in-the-Game/Get.into.the.Game.md

 ## Activity Checklist { .check }

-You’ll notice the Soccer Ball is too big.
-You can resize sprites by clicking on the ‘shrink’ icon, located in on the top toolbar, then clicking on the sprite you want to change.
+You’ll notice the soccer ball is too big.
+You can resize sprites by clicking on the ‘shrink’ icon, located in the top toolbar, then clicking on the sprite you want to change.

 	![screenshot](football-shrink.png)